azlux/ssh-prompter/README.md

 The source of this project is https://git.azlux.fr/azlux/ssh-prompter, **PR are accepted on the source only**.

-ssh-prompter lists all servers contained in your ssh_config file with search feature.
+ssh-prompter lists all servers contained in your ssh_config file with search feature and connect directly to it.

+Entirely based on ssh config file, it's standalone without any database.

 Additionally, the script can scan others `Include` [ssh_config file if used](https://man.openbsd.org/ssh_config#Include).